bryankhelven/genipapo/README.md

 ## How to cite

-Di Felippo, A.; Roman, N.T.; Barbosa, B.K.S.; Pardo, T.A.S.; Genipapo - a Multigenre Dependency Parsing for Brazilian Portuguese.
+Di Felippo, A.; Roman, N.T.; Barbosa, B.K.S.; Pardo, T.A.S.
+(2024).
+Genipapo - a Multigenre Dependency Parsing for Brazilian Portuguese.
 In the Proceedings of the 15th Symposium in Information and Human Language Technology (STIL).
 November, 17-21.
 Belém-PA, Brazil.
 To appear.